mlavin/django-ad-code/README.rst

 ===================

-django-ad-code is a reusable application for managing and rendering ad tags from ad networks or exchanges such Adsense, DoubleClick or OpenX.
+django-ad-code is a reusable application for managing and rendering ad tags from third-party ad server or ad network such Adsense, DoubleClick or OpenX.

-django-ad-code is *not* an ad server or ad management systme.
+django-ad-code is *not* an ad server or full ad management system.
 It is simply a tool to help you manage the ad tags needed to use an ad network.